 Some flat faced cat breeds such as The Persian, The Himalayan, The British Shorthair and so on can have difficulty picking up food.

-These food dishes are slightly tilted and designed to make the food easier to pick up which is great for flat-faced breed cats.
+These cat food dishes are slightly tilted and designed to make the food easier to pick up which is great for flat-faced breed cats.

-Older children are great at keeping cats stimulated by playing with them.
-Children will spend ages waving a cat wand.
+Children are great at keeping cats stimulated by playing with them and will spend ages waving a cat wand.